An effective Bombieri-Vinogradov error term for sifting problems: Results on primes in arithmetic progressions

-which is sufficient.\\ \\ \textbf{Case 3:} $y_0\leq y\leq\mcX$.\\ For this range of $y$, if there does not exist a Siegel zero mod $d$ for all $d\leq Q_1$, then the desired result follows by applying Lemma \ref{PNTAPlem} pointwise for $d\leq Q_1$, followed by Lemma \ref{muphilem}.
+First, suppose that there does not exist a Siegel zero mod $d$ for all $d\leq Q_1$, then the desired result follows by applying Lemma \ref{PNTAPlem} pointwise for $d\leq Q_1$, followed by Lemma \ref{muphilem}.
 On the other hand, if there exists a Siegel zero $\beta_d$ induced by a character $\chi_d$ mod $d$, then there are three subcases to consider: \begin{enumerate}[label=(\alph*)] \item Suppose $k_1=0$.
 Recall the definition \eqref{eq:k1} of $k_1$.
 If $k_1=0$ then either $k_0$ does not exist, $k_0$ is not square-free or $(k_0,\overline{\mathcal{P}})>1$.
 Since our sum in \eqref{bomvinpsieq} only counts square-free $d$ with $(d,\overline{\mathcal{P}})=1$, it follows that $\beta_d$ is not induced by an exceptional character up to $Q_1$.
 As a result, Lemma \ref{exceptionalzerolem} gives

 \item Suppose $k_1\neq 0$ and $k_1\nmid d$.
 Then, $\beta_d$ cannot be induced by the exceptional character mod $k_1$ and again we have

 \item Finally suppose $k_1\mid d$.
 If $\chi_d$ is induced by the exceptional character mod $k_1$, Lemma \ref{siegelboundlem} gives